Tararua Range: Climate and vegetation

 The western slopes of the ranges are subject to prevailing moisture-carrying winds, channelled by Cook Strait to the south.
 These are the source of an annual rainfall of approximately 5,000 mm, resulting in the dominance of conifers, ferns and shrubs on the western side of the ranges.
 By contrast, the pattern on the eastern side is one of open beech forest in a drier environment.

-In spite of a reputation of being composed of gloomy bush, impenetrable leatherwood, and wet snow tussocks on mist-shrouded tops, the Tararua Range has a wide diversity of vegetation, ranging from alpine tussock grasslands and subalpine shrublands to forests of montane miro/kamahi, or beech or lowland broadleaf forests with emergent podocarps and kamahi.
+In spite of a reputation of being composed of gloomy bush, impenetrable leatherwood, and wet snow tussocks on mist-shrouded tops, the Tararua Range has a wide diversity of vegetation, ranging from alpine tussock grasslands and subalpine shrublands to forests of montane miro/kāmahi, or beech or lowland broadleaf forests with emergent podocarps and kāmahi.

 The forest in the northern part of the Tararua Range consists mainly of tawa and miro indigenous woodlands.
 Further south species such as beech are widely seen.
-Finally, along the west slopes of the ranges facing the Tasman Sea, mixed native species such as rimu, tarrier, matai, totara and kahikatea are dominant.
+Finally, along the west slopes of the ranges facing the Tasman Sea, mixed native species such as rimu, tarrier, mataī, tōtara and kahikatea are dominant.